nihlaeth/voicetrainer/README.md

 * set sane defaults for pylint

 ## Problems
-* jpmidi transport does not reset to 0

 ## Planned features
 * add command line script to compile / edit midi